Laser Inertial Fusion Energy

 LIFE, short for Laser Inertial Fusion Energy, was a fusion energy effort run at Lawrence Livermore National Laboratory between 2008 and 2013.
 LIFE aimed to develop the technologies necessary to convert the laser-driven inertial confinement fusion concept being developed in the National Ignition Facility (NIF) into a practical commercial power plant, a concept known generally as inertial fusion energy (IFE).
 LIFE used the same basic concepts as NIF, but aimed to lower costs using mass-produced fuel elements, simplified maintenance, and diode lasers with higher electrical efficiency.

 Two designs were considered, operated as either a pure fusion or hybrid fusion-fission system.
 In the former, the energy generated by the fusion reactions is used directly.
-In the later, the neutrons given off by the fusion reactions are used to cause fission reactions in a surrounding blanket of uranium or other nuclear fuel, and those fission events are responsible for most of the energy release.
+In the latter, the neutrons given off by the fusion reactions are used to cause fission reactions in a surrounding blanket of uranium or other nuclear fuel, and those fission events are responsible for most of the energy release.
 In both cases, conventional steam turbine systems are used to extract the heat and produce electricity.

 Construction on NIF completed in 2009 and it began a lengthy series of run-up tests to bring it to full power.
 Through 2011 and into 2012, NIF ran the "national ignition campaign" to reach the point at which the fusion reaction becomes self-sustaining, a key goal that is a basic requirement of any practical IFE system.
 NIF failed in this goal, with fusion performance that was well below ignition levels and differing considerably from predictions.
 With the problem of ignition unsolved, the LIFE project was canceled in 2013.

 The LIFE program was criticized through its development for being based on physics that had not yet been demonstrated.
 In one pointed assessment, Robert McCrory, director of the Laboratory for Laser Energetics, stated: "In my opinion, the overpromising and overselling of LIFE did a disservice to Lawrence Livermore Laboratory."